chrisonabike/DOW-Topic-Modeling/README.md

 Feature Building For LDA.py<BR>
 LDA and NMF.py<BR></b>

-The data is contained in the file 'wipes_reviews.csv'<BR>
+The data is contained in the file 'wipes_reviews.csv' (the file is much smaller than the original due to Git Hub size limits)<BR>
 A mapping file named 'wipes_market_item_name_terms.csv' was manually created to link terms with categories.<BR>

 #///////////////////////<BR>